remipassmoilesel/abc-map/documentation/5_backlog.md

 A user should be able to export layers as shapefiles.
 A DataWriter can be created.

+## Vector tiles support

+A user should be able to use vector tiles layers.

 ## Web worker usage

 Web worker should be used in several tasks of frontend: